 Volunteers are the heart and soul of New Haven Reads, and we are always accepting new applications.
-Due to Covid-19, we have limited volunteer opportunities this summer.
-We will be continuing with distance learning through the fall.
-Contact email@example.com for more information.
+Due to Covid-19, we have limited volunteer opportunities.
+We are continuing with distance learning through the fall.
+Contact firstname.lastname@example.org for more information.

 Weekly and Substitute Tutoring